 Callan Park is easy to reach on public transport – see Transport for NSW.

 The map below shows entry points, street names, and the location of government and non-government organisations, sporting grounds and amenities.

-To view a larger map, please click on the map image (PDF 2.1MB).
+To view a larger map, download the map (PDF 2.1MB).

 Dogs in Callan Park

 The Companion Animals Act which stipulates that dogs must be leashed in public places and sets a maximum of 4 dogs per owner (or person in charge) in public places, has applied to all accessible areas of Callan Park, including its open space and foreshores, since the Act’s introduction in 1998.
 Inner West Council, as the relevant local authority, is the body responsible for administering this Act in Callan Park.